AmalBaniSalameh/AmalBaniSalameh/README.md

-- 👋 Hi, I’m @AmalBaniSalameh
+- 👋 Hi, I’m AmalBaniSalameh
-- 👀 I’m interested in Data Science world!
+- 👀 I’m interested in Data Science world.
+I enjoy analyzing data where data never lies!
-- 🌱 I’m currently learning IBM Data Science Professional Certificate
+- 🌱 I’m currently learning courses of "IBM Data Science Professional Certificate" which consists of 10 courses and completing its projects
-- 💞️ I’m looking to collaborate on Data Science projects that enrich my experience and use my curiosity
+- 💞️ I’m looking to collaborate on Data Science projects that enrich my experience and use my curiosity in the analytics world
-- 📫 How to reach me Amalbanisalameh2@gmail.com
+- 📫 How to reach me: Amalbanisalameh2@gmail.com

 <!---
 AmalBaniSalameh/AmalBaniSalameh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.